GothenburgBitFactory/taskchampion/docs/src/storage.md

 Operations are crucial to synchronization of replicas, described in [Synchronization Model](./sync-model.md).

 Operations are entirely managed by the replica, and some combinations of operations are described as "invalid" here.
-A replica must not create invalid operations, but should be resilient to receiving invalid operations during a synchronization operation.
+A replica must not create invalid operations, but should be resilient to receiving invalid operations during the synchronization process.

 Each operation has one of the forms